 Create a Standard Taxonomy

-The taxonomy of a KM system needs to use the same lexicon as the environment in which it operates.
-Simply put, the words used in a taxonomy should be the same words your company uses.
-Team members should not have to fight through a language barrier to find what they are looking for, and when a taxonomy matches practical working language, retrieval times drop and seeking accuracy improves.
+The taxonomy of your KM system should use the same lexicon as the environment in which it operates.
+Simply put, the words used in a taxonomy should be the same words your company uses, and make sense to most people.

-Use Tags and Categories to Create Better Findability
+Use Tags and Categories to Improve Findability for Agents

 Establish a Consistent Review Process